docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     As described by the help output, you may need to use the `domain` option explicitly when you're using LDAP or Rspamd.

+??? info "Changing the key size"

+    The keypair generated for using with DKIM presently defaults to RSA-2048.
+This is a good size but you can lower the security to `1024-bit`, or increase it to `4096-bit` (_discouraged as that is excessive_).

+    To generate a key with different size (_for RSA 1024-bit_) run:

+    ```sh
+    setup config dkim keysize 1024
+    ```

     !!! warning "RSA Key Sizes >= 4096 Bit"

         According to [RFC 8301][rfc-8301], keys are preferably between 1024 and 2048 bits.
 Keys of size 4096-bit or larger may not be compatible to all systems your mail is intended for.

         You [should not need a key length beyond 2048-bit][github-issue-dkimlength].
 If 2048-bit does not meet your security needs, you may want to instead consider adopting key rotation or switching from RSA to ECC keys for DKIM.

 DKIM is currently supported by either OpenDKIM or Rspamd: